 In many ways, the performance of Wally Mandarrk's paintings at public auction is a reflection of the changing tastes in Aboriginal art market itself.
 His works were included in the very first Aboriginal specilist sale held by Sotheby's in 1994.
 By 2000, when AIAM100 statistics began, Mandarrk was the 38th most successful artist of all time.
-Since then average prices for bark paintings have been eclipsed by those for urban, desert and Kimberley paintings and many artists from the central and western regiuons of Australia have risen through the rankings rapidly.
-So much so, that by 2007, at the peak of the market boom, Mandarrk had fallen to 117th in ranking and by 2010 he'd fallen to his nadir at 127th.
+Since then average prices for bark paintings have been eclipsed by those for urban, desert and Kimberley paintings and many artists from the central and western regions of Australia have risen through the rankings rapidly.
+So much so that by 2007, at the peak of the market boom, Mandarrk had fallen to 117th in ranking and by 2010 he'd fallen to his nadir at 127th.
 Since that time however, the fortunes of a number of the bark tradition's most renowned painters have risen with the recent trend toward ethnographic and museological works.
 By 2014 he was 118th (having been the 61st most successful artist that year).
-He is fluctuate between 110th and 130th for the foreseeable future due principally to his low average price.
+He is fluctuating between 110th and 130th for the foreseeable future due principally to his low average price.
 His success in 2014 was due to the success of all 5 barks on offer.
-Nevertheless his highest price that year was just $2,440, just a fraction higher than his average price of $2,115 at the time.
+Nevertheless, his highest price that year was just $2,440, just a fraction higher than his average price of $2,115 at the time.

 Wally Mandarrk painted his simple iconic figurative barks for more than 30 years.
 Though there are many of them, no Aboriginal art auction seems quite complete without one or two nice examples.
 They have a natural earthy genuine appeal and are very reasonably priced.
 As such, they provide time depth and regional diversity to any Aboriginal art collection at an extremely affordable price.